 Accessible Event Planning

 It is our expectation that all meetings and events sponsored by Lewis & Clark are accessible to individuals with disabilities.
-Taking care to create an accessible event benefits not only individuals with visible or known disabilities, but also helps to ensure that all participants/attendees, including individuals with non-obvious disabilities and/or chronic health conditions, and people of all ages and body types, are able to fully engage in the program.
+Taking care to create an accessible event will include individuals with visible or known disabilities, and also help ensure that individuals with non-obvious disabilities, chronic health conditions, as well as people of all ages and bodies are able to fully engage in the program.

-When you send out the invitation or notice, include a welcome message to let invitees know they can contact the planner regarding accommodations.
+Be sure to include a welcome message in your invitation and let invitees know how to contact the planner for accommodations.

 Your message might include text such as: